trustedanalytics/atk/doc/source/ds_ml.rst

 There are many other problems that are amenable to :term:`machine learning` solutions.
 Translation of text for example is a difficult issue.
-A corpus of pre-translated text can be used to teach an algorithm a mapping from one language to another.
+A corpus of previously translated text can be used to teach an algorithm a mapping from one language to another.

 ----------
 Algorithms